pushscreen/pushscreen-python/README.md

 Customization
 -------------

-For the `url` and `html` post types you may supply one or more of the following customization options:
+For the `url` and `html` push types you may supply one or more of the following customization options:

 ### interactive